jasperdevrient/waylayio.github.io/_posts/2015-09-08-cumulocity-integration.markdown

 ---
 layout:     post
-title:      "Rule your devices with waylay and Cumulocity"
+title:      "Control your devices with waylay and Cumulocity"
 date:       2015-09-08 17:19:06
 categories: integration
 ---